MailerLite vs ConvertKit vs Mailchimp: Best Email Marketing for Chronic Illness & Brain Fog (2025)

 Round 1: The First Impression Test (Setup & User Experience)

-MailerLite: The Surprisingly Sophisticated Underdog
+MailerLite: The Surprisingly Sophisticated, Gentle Option

 When I first opened MailerLite, I had to double-check I was in the right place.
 For something that's supposed to be the "budget option," the interface was surprisingly clean and welcoming – like walking into a well-organized coffee shop instead of a cluttered office.